BlogCustomer Feedback

 This is because a CES survey is a transactional survey, meaning, it’s tied to a specific touchpoint.

-Other types of surveys, for example, NPS, can be both relational and transactional.
-A relational survey gives you more of a bird’s eye view of your connection with the customer overall.
+Other types of surveys, such as the Net Promoter Score, can be both relational and transactional.
+A relational survey gives you a more holistic view of the customer experience.

 If you send a transactional CES survey immediately after an interaction, the experience is fresh in your customer’s mind, so you’ll get a more accurate score than if you were to wait a while.